Last Updated on July 4, 2023

 A touch of greenery gives a room life, so I only decorate with beautiful faux plants.
 When I find them, I buy them immediately.
 My first fake plant purchase was the ever-trending faux fiddle leaf fig tree that lived in the dining room.
 It’s a tall fake tree that doesn’t look plastic or cost a million dollars.
 Hands down, my favorite is this one, but the second and third runner-up is this 5′ tall faux potted plant and these 2 fake trees that look real.
 It’s now the moment of truth…have I swayed you towards the greener side of the artificial plant bandwagon?

-Just like anything else in your home, yes, faux plants collect dust, but if you take them outside once every couple of weeks and give them a shake, they shouldn’t become a dust factory.
-If it has large leaves, feel free to give them a wipe with a microfiber towel or Swiffer Duster.
+Like anything else in your home, faux plants will collect dust, but if you take them outside once every couple of weeks and give them a shake, they shouldn’t become a dust factory.
+If it has large leaves, feel free to wipe it with a microfiber towel or Swiffer Duster.

-This one I learned from my mom.
-She introduced me to Nu-Leaf Artificial Plant Cleaner.
-Take your plant outside, spray, and let it drip-dry.
+This trick I learned from my mom.
+She introduced me to this Plant Cleaner.
+Take your faux plant outside, spray it, and let it drip dry.
 All that dust and dirt will melt right off.

-My faux plant looks symmetrical and plain.
+3. My faux plant looks symmetrical and fake.
 Help!

-Don’t skimp when it comes to placing your plant or tree in a basket or planter.
-More often than not, you’ll want to rehome your new greenery in something a bit more special.
-You can also add in a bit of Spanish moss to hide the original plain plastic vessel.
+Don’t skimp when placing your plant or tree in a basket or planter.
+You’ll often want to rehome your new greenery in something a bit more special.
+You can also add a bit of Spanish moss to hide the original plain plastic vessel.

-Also, be sure to carefully adjust the branches.
+Also, be sure to adjust the branches carefully.
 Giving an extra bend or curve helps create a more realistic look.